-Here are more than 39 ideas sure to cool you and your kids!!!
-There are many ideas for all size groups (2 to 20 or more) and ages…just scroll thru and see!
-You may also be interested in ‘Water Themed’ Art, Craft, Science, Miscellaneous and Snack Ideas!
+These fun water games for kids are sure to help you beat the heat.
+There are many ideas for all size groups (2 to 20 or more) and ages, just scroll thru and see!

 Players: Small to large groups

-Set out bucket of water and a large sponges.
+- Set out a bucket of water and a large sponge.

 - Have kids sit along the edge of a kiddie pool filled with water.